 Ms. Grote asked if there was any value in having a regulatory stipulation for the midwife if she was unable to find a collaborating doctor.
-Ms. Sparrevohn acknowledged that there are places where there are no collaborating physicians, but she said it is unclear whether having a collaborative relationship would make the situation easier or harder until it was tried.
+Ms. Sparrevohn acknowledged that there are places where there are no collaborating physicians, but she said it is unclear whether requiring a collaborative relationship would make the situation easier or harder until it was tried.

 Ms. Marceline identified herself as a midwife and commented that in her practice they see approximately 60-65 women per year and their collaborative efforts are through Kaiser.
 Ms. Marceline includes in their OSHPD statistics related to physician supervision, clients who transfer (to her practice) because the physician chooses not to be involved if the client is planning a home birth.
+It is her opinion that the statistics that are completed every year, do not make a good case for how much collaboration is actually occurring.

 Dr. Gregg stated that there are physicians who collaborate with midwives "underground" and do so at their own peril.
 She further stated she would be willing to collaborate with midwives if the regulation was better defined.
-She felt that more physicians would "step up to the plate" if they would not be put at risk and the "collaborative relationship" between physician and licensed midwife was better defined.
+She felt that more physicians would "step up to the plate" if they would not be put at risk, and the "collaborative relationship" between physician and licensed midwife was better defined.

 Ms. Ehrlich asked for Dr. Gregg's assistance in revising the drafted physician supervision language.
-Dr. Gregg defined collaboration as "midwife directed physician consultation."
+Dr. Gregg defined collaboration as "midwife-directed physician consultation."
 Dr. Gregg's opinion is physicians are covered under liability carriers if they have face-to-face interaction with a patient.
 If physicians perform an exam and provides an opinion, they are covered.
 Physicians do not have liability coverage when they provide advice to a midwife over the phone.
 If anything happened during a pregnancy, the assumption is, the client would bring suit against the physician because that is generally the person who has liability coverage.

 Ms. Sparrevohn mentioned that in the physician's office where she works, a high risk client would be referred to a perinatologist for consultation.
-She further added that by defining the collaborative relationship as a "midwife directed doctor consultation," the physicians may be more on board.
+She further added that by defining the collaborative relationship as a "midwife-directed doctor consultation," the physicians may be more on board.
 Dr. Gregg mentioned that they often see documentation in the chart referencing whether a relationship is ongoing or if it is a one-time consultation.
 Ms. Ehrlich stated that she would like language in the regulation to make clear that there would be no physician liability until transfer of care.